OctopusDeploy/blog/blog/2023-09/saas-deployments-without-automation/index.md

 ## The result

-Though the challenges differ slightly from the [previous post](https://octopus.com/blog/global-deployments-without-automation), the results are largely the same.
+Though the challenges differ slightly from the [previous post about global tenanted deployments](https://octopus.com/blog/global-deployments-without-automation), the results are largely the same.
 Without deployment automation, whatever update strategy you pick will result in:

 - Much slower software delivery - bad for bug or vulnerability fixing and delivering new features
 - A higher risk of technical problems - bad for customer relations